-Students are expected to attend classes the same as they would be expected to be present for work.
+Students are expected to attend classes the same as they would be expected to be present at work.
 All absences and tardiness will be recorded in the student's file.
 Any absence within the Day traditional module will result in an automatic lowering of the grade by 2.5 points for each full day absent, 1.25 points for a half day absent and .25 points for a tardy or leave early.
 Any absence within the Evening traditional module will result in an automatic lowering of the grade by 1.2 points for a full day absent, .6 points for a half day absent and .12 for a tardy or leave early.
+Any absence within the blended module will result in an automatic lowering of the grade by 1.2 points for a full day absent, .6 points for a half day absent and .12 for a tardy or leave early.
 Any absence within the blended module will result in an automatic lowering of the grade by 1.7 points for each full day absent, .85 points for a half day absent and .17 for a tardy or leave early.
 Hours missed due to an approved Leave of Absence are not considered in the overall attendance.